bergimax/footballer-value/README.md

 # Market value of a footballer
 ML project about the market value of a football player.
-This is a Project for ML-zoomcamp course
+This is a Project for mlzoomcamp course by Datatalks ( https://datatalks.club/ )

 ![](images.jpg)